 The death of any individual is a tragic occurrence, not only in terms of the grief felt by the victim’s family and friends, but also in the loss of talent and contributions within the victim’s local community and society in general.
 Fatal traffic accidents by their very nature are heartrending in that many of these incidents could possibly have been avoided altogether; at the very least, the consequences may have been less severe had precautions been taken.

-The staff at Lebowitz & Mzhen, LLC, feels very strongly about the senseless loss of life that occurs on our nation’s roadways every year.
+The staff at Lebowitz & Mzhen Personal Injury Lawyers, feels very strongly about the senseless loss of life that occurs on our nation’s roadways every year.
 Here in Maryland, fatal car, truck and motorcycle accidents are no less tragic than anywhere else in the U.S. While mistakes happen that kill and injury thousands of innocent victims every year on our highways, beltways and city streets, a drinking and driving collision should hardly be considered in the same category as the typical car or truck crash.

 We understand that human nature is a difficult thing to control, yet Maryland drunk driving accidents claim the lives of dozens upon dozens of people each year in this state.
 It is difficult for anyone, much less the families and friends of those lost to drunk driving collisions, to consider that these fatal traffic wrecks are an inevitable consequence of daily life.
 People make choices every day that impact their personal lives either positively or otherwise.
 However, when those choices made poorly by others negatively affect the well-being of another individual, we must ask ourselves whether the victims should be content to live with a stranger’s poor decision.